Preparing for Hip Replacement Surgery

 Will I need anything special at home?

-You will need hand rails on the stairway into the house, an elevated toilet seat, and crutches or a walker.
-Optional things include handrails around the toilet, bath areas, and stairwells.
+You will need a walker and handrails for the stairs leading to your house.
+Optional things include a raised toilet seat and handrails around the toilet, bath areas and stairwells.
 Any scatter rugs should be removed and torn areas in the carpet or tile tacked down to prevent falling.
-In addition, watch out for small pets that may get underfoot!
+In addition, watch out for pets that may get underfoot!

 Due to changes in insurance coverage, it is necessary for most patients to visit the hospital before their actual surgery date.
 This visit usually lasts several hours, so plan to spend most of the day.

-During your pre-op visit, blood will be drawn and lab tests done to insure that you are in good general health.
+During your pre-op visit, blood will be drawn and lab tests will be done to insure that you are in good general health.
 X-rays are taken if necessary.
-Chest X-rays and an EKG are obtained if you have not had one taken for six months or if otherwise indicated.
-After all of these tests and exams are completed, a nurse will talk with you to determine the type of anesthesia that is best suited for you.
 Before you leave the hospital, make sure your questions are answered.

 If at any time you become ill, such as with a cold or flu, you need to call your physician.
-Remember, we want you to be in your best possible health!
+You need to be in the best of health before surgery!

 Deep Breathing Exercises: You should exercise your lungs every day before surgery by inhaling deeply through your nose, then slowly exhaling through your mouth.
 Repeat this three times and then cough two times, every 30 minutes.
 These exercises are necessary to remove any excess secretions that may settle in your lungs while you are asleep during surgery.

-Ankle Pumps: You should pump your ankles back and forth 1,000 times every day.
+Ankle Pumps: You should pump your ankles back and forth 1,000 times every day before your surgery.
 This is your best defense against blood clots.

-Crutches/Walker: Please bring crutches or a walker with you to the hospital, so we can make sure that the equipment is in good working order and set at the right height for you.
+Please bring crutches or a walker with you to the hospital, so we can make sure that the equipment is in good working order and set at the right height.
+A walker will work best for the first few weeks following your surgery.

 Are there any special instructions I should know about?